streetturtle/streetturtle.github.io/_posts/2016-02-22-awesome-wm-spotify.markdown

 date: 2016-02-22 12:09:06
 tags:
  - awesome wm
-description: After moving to Spotify I was feeling myself helpless without possiblity to pause/play tracks with keyboard shortcut as I did it with Rhythmbox.
+description: After moving to Spotify I was feeling myself helpless without possibility to pause/play tracks with keyboard shortcut as I did it with Rhythmbox.
 And also could be cool to display current track in the wibox.
 Here is what I came up with.
 comments: true
 share: true
 ---